erindb/stimuli/README.txt

 Tree.baseHeight
-  latent mean height for trees of that category Tree.draw(label, berries, leaves, scale) a function that draws a token tree and returns a TreeToken class with information about the tree that was drawn.
+  latent mean height for trees of that category Tree.draw(label, berries, leaves, scale) a function that draws a token tree and returns a TreeToken object with information about the tree that was drawn.
   parameters:
   berries - boolean that says whether this tree token has berries